-What types of ceremonies do you conduct?
+What type of ceremonies do you conduct?

-I specialize in custom ceremonies, which means I tailor every ceremony I do to the couple.
+I specialize in custom ceremonies, which means I tailor every ceremony to the couple.
 I’ve done the sweeping traditional romantic ceremonies, Star Wars weddings, funny and light-hearted ceremonies, weddings in Spanish and English so the whole family can understand.
-My favorite weddings are the ones that straddle tradition and modern sensibilities, one that nods to the customs that we all think of when we hear “wedding”, but matches the tone and feel of the ceremony to the couple’s personalities and love story.
+My favorite weddings are the ones that straddle tradition and modern sensibilities, one that nods to the customs that we all think of when we hear “wedding” but matches the tone and feel of the ceremony to the couple’s personalities and love story.

 I love what I do so I’ve done some crazy things for my couples.
 I’ve hiked 2 miles up a mountain to the “perfect” peak to perform a sunrise ceremony.
 I’ve included multiple kids from previous relationships into wedding vows and unity ceremonies (no easy task when there are six kids to work in).
 I’ve given a voice to couples who have suffered great losses before their wedding and wanted to find a place to honor parents who have passed, once only a few weeks before the wedding.
 I’ve even started weddings with the “Mawwiage” speech from The Princess Bride!

+I hear these words over and over again: “You know, we’re not really religious.
+I mean, we believe in God/ a Higher Power/ karma, so I guess we’re more spiritual.
+Most importantly, we want something meaningful but fun, and not stuffy, long, or boring.”
 This all comes down to personalization.
 When you don’t prescribe to a specific religious tradition, nearly everything is fair game for customization.
-But even my religious couples are asking for a lot more personalization in the set traditions, usually in the form of sharing their love story and finding specific readings or twists on unity ceremonies that make it more “them”.
+With that said, even my religious couples are asking for a lot more personalization in the set traditions, usually in the form of sharing their love story and finding specific readings or twists on unity ceremonies that make it more “them”.

-What’s your favorite part of the ceremony?
+What is your favorite part of a wedding ceremony?

 I have two parts that are equally my favorites.
 In every ceremony I do, I share the couple’s love story.
-Each partner has no idea what the other person put in their love story homework and the wedding is the first time they hear what I’ve custom written for them based on that homework.
+Each partner has no idea what the other person put in their love story homework and the wedding is the first time they hear what I’ve custom-written for them based on that homework.

 My other favorite part of the wedding is the vows.
-So much emotion comes out of couples in that moment in big and small ways.
+So much emotion comes out of couples at that moment in big and small ways.
 It is so moving to witness.
 And I have the best seat in the house!

+There are two things I think couples should really look for – experience and the gut check.
 Experience is about how well this person knows weddings and all the nuances that make this experience so beautifully meaningful.
 It can be as simple as knowing to always carry tissues (I always have some in my pocket!) or something as vital as knowing how to fill out the marriage license properly so you are actually legally married.
 Officiating is so much more than the 15-20 minutes I’m publically speaking on your wedding day.
 It’s the hours of preparation to get to know you two, writing something that sounds and feels like you, performing your ceremony in a manner that makes it all look easy and seamless.
-It’s also the thousands of hours of experience in walking couples through the process of writing personal vows, handling intense parents with grace on wedding day, helping shyer couples handle all that attention during the ceremony while still being completely present to enjoy this momentous experience.
+It’s also the thousands of hours of experience in walking couples through the process of writing personal vows, handling intense parents with grace on the wedding day, helping shyer couples handle all that attention during the ceremony while still being completely present to enjoy this momentous experience.